According to Ron Close, when e-commerce stops being the big story, then we’ll know it has become truly ingrained in society.

 “Your Internet strategy has to be entrenched in your business strategy.
 What the Internet allows you to do is get to the very edges,” she said.
 “E-business is much more than e-commerce.
 E-business is about using Internet technology to enable basic business processes.”

-Stephen Bartkiw, managing director of Toronto-based AOL Canada Ltd., said Canada is lagging behind the U.S. in terms of e-commerce revenue and use but this may be because their aren’t enough Canadian brand names available yet.
+Stephen Bartkiw, managing director of Toronto-based AOL Canada Ltd., said Canada is lagging behind the United States in terms of e-commerce revenue and use but this may be because there aren’t enough Canadian brand names available yet.

 “As more and more merchants and retailers start to sell their wares on-line, and more Canadian, trusted brands appear on-line, those numbers will certainly grow.”

 Canadian consumers are also reluctant to shop on American sites, because the exchange rates and shipping costs are often prohibitive, he said.

 However, companies based here must make sure if they do business on-line that they have a distribution system in place that is able to fulfil the orders and ship them to customers.